4RE5group/4re5group.github.io/TERMS_OF_SERVICE.md

 ## 15. Governing Law

-These Terms shall be governed by the laws of [Insert Country/State], without regard to conflict of law principles.
+These Terms shall be governed by the laws of France, without regard to conflict of law principles.

 Any disputes arising from these Terms shall be resolved through the courts of [Insert Jurisdiction], unless otherwise required by applicable law.